 One of my goals with these guides is to think about different ways to look at story development.

-Despite what some writers may claim, there is no such thing as a “right way” to approach your character’s problems without digging deep.
+Despite what some writers may claim, there is no “right way” to approach your character’s problems without digging deep.
 Understanding the motivations and conflicts that drive a character’s decisions and actions is essential.

 You can tell your story effectively by targeting a pain point at the right time.
-The most effective way to approach a problem is by taking an honest look at the situation and deciding an unusual course of action.
+The most effective way to approach a problem is by looking honestly at the overall situation and deciding on an unusual course of action.

 Embracing the dark side requires you to see the world in the way it is rather than seeing the world in the way you want it to be.

-You must see things in a way that serves the story, and ultimately, your reader.
+You must push yourself to see things in a way that serves the story and, ultimately, your reader.